munozbravo/dotgov/docs/guides/query-resource.md

 ### Build WHERE clauses

 <!-- prettier-ignore -->
-!!! tip "Tip"
+!!! info "Check out the API Reference"
     Check out [`create_where_clause`](../api/socrata.md#dotgov.socrata.create_where_clause) in the [API Reference](../api/socrata.md) for details.

-    The function builds a WHERE clause for a query, assuming `AND` between provided arguments
+    The function builds a WHERE clause from keyword arguments, assuming `AND` between provided arguments.

+    Keys are dataset dependent.
+They represent fields (columns) in the dataset.

-Value types of provided arguments determine how they are used:
+    Value types of provided arguments determine how they are used.

-- tuple[str, str | int, int | float, float]
-  Values used as lower and upper bounds.
-- int | float
-  Values used as `greater than` threshold.
-- list | set
-  Values used to match against a set of possible values `in(...)`.
-- str
-  Values used for string fuzzy matching.

 ```python
 from dotgov.socrata import create_where_clause